Obstructions to approximating tropical curves in surfaces via intersection theory

+is not.
+In addition to their classification in low degree, Gathmann Schmitz and Winstel focused in \cite{GathSchW} on the study of non-transversality issues in the system $(E)$ when $\A$ is a generic arrangement of $N+1=4$ lines in $\CC P^2$.
+Therefore among other examples, their methods could generalize the previous observation about cubics to curves of any degree.

+In conclusion, the present paper and \cite{GathSchW} study two different kinds of general obstructions to the approximation of pairs, and results proved in both papers barely overlap (except for a very particular case of Corollary \ref{cor:CD<0}).
+In addition, we also address in this paper the approximation of a tropical morphism to a tropical plane, which is no longer linear.
+In particular, we do not see how to prove Theorem \ref{obstruction: hessian} with the methods from \cite{GathSchW}.
+Altogether, it is not clear to us that, quoting {\cite[Abstract]{GathSchW}}, \cite{GathSchW} includes and generalizes the main obstructions presented here, and quoting an anonymous referee report on a previous version of this text, \cite{GathSchW} recovers all of the obstructions presented here as special cases.

-To end this introduction, we would like to point out that the techniques presented in this paper should generalise to study tropical curves or morphisms in higher dimensional tropical varieties.
+Lastly, the techniques presented in this paper should generalise to the study of tropical curves or morphisms in higher dimensional tropical varieties.
 At present, this problem is widely unexplored.
 Up to our knowledge, the following tropical Riemann-Hurwitz condition is the only general obstruction to the approximation of a tropical morphism to a tropical variety.
 Recall that $g(\C)$ denotes the geometric genus of a reduced algebraic curve $\C$.

-\begin{thm}[Brugall\'e-Mikahlkin see \cite{Br12} or \cite{Br13}] Let $\P\subset (\CC^*)^N$ be a linear space of dimension $n$ such that $\trp(\P)$ is composed of $k$ faces of dimension $n$ and one face $F$ of dimension $n-1$.
+\begin{thm}[Brugall\'e-Mikahlkin see \cite{Br12}, \cite{Br13}, or \cite{Br18}] Let $\P\subset (\CC^*)^N$ be a linear space of dimension $n$ such that $\trp(\P)$ is composed of $k$ faces of dimension $n$ and one face $F$ of dimension $n-1$.
 Let $f:C\to \trp(\P)$ be a tropical morphism from a fan tropical curve $C$, let $d$ be the tropical intersection number of $f(C)$ and $F$ in $\trp(\P)$, and suppose that $C$ has exactly $l$ edges which are not mapped entirely in $F$.
 Then if $f:C\to \trp(\P)$ is coarsely approximable by an algebraic map $\F:\C\to\P$, one has

 \end{thm}